GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 info: New authorization.yml created at /Users/adrian/Dropbox/Projects/chirper/app/resources/chirps/authorization.yml
 info: New chirps_test.jl created at /Users/adrian/Dropbox/Projects/chirper/test/unit/chirps_test.jl
 ```
-Genie creates the full range of MVC files.
+Genie created the full range of MVC files.
 We'll cover each one of them as we'll use them to develop our app.

 ## Database versioning with migrations
 SearchLight, Genie's ORM layer comes with database migration functionality.
 Migrations are scripts used to change the database -- by creating and altering tables, for example.
-These scripts are put under version control and shared with the whole development team.
-Also, using the migration's API, the changes can be managed properly (for instance, they need to be run in the proper order).
+These scripts are placed under version control and can be shared with the whole development team.
+Using the migrations API, the database changes can be applied and rolled back, to sync the database schema between different developers.

 Asking Genie to create a new resource has added a new migration.
-It was called {timestamp}_{migration_name}.jl -- for example, `20180312172359808_create_table_chirps.jl`.
+In my case it is called `20180312172359808_create_table_chirps.jl`, but for you the first part of the file name will be different.
+The file's prefix is the timestamp when the file was created -- a strategy employed in order to avoid name clashes.
+The naming pattern for migration files is {timestamp}_{migration_name}.jl.
 Genie's migrations have one of two states: up or down.
 These are defined in two functions with the same name.
-The `up` function contains the functionality for modifying the database -- while the `down` function has code to revert the changes.
+The `up` function is invoked for modifying the database -- while the `down` function has code to revert the changes.
 For instance, if `up()` has code to create a table, `down()` will have code to drop the table.
-Conversely, a migration is said to be `up` if it's `up()` function has been run -- and `down` if not.
-Genie/SearchLight keeps track of what migrations are up and which are down.
+Conversely, a migration is said to be `up` if its `up()` function has been run -- and `down` if not.
+SearchLight keeps track of what migrations are up and which are down.
 ```julia
 genie> Migration.status()
 +===+==========================================+